chris-siedell/PyCrow/README.md

 # Crow Serial Protocol

-*Status: experimental*
+Status: *experimental*

 The Crow protocol is designed to allow a PC to control several microcontrollers using a single serial line.
-The protocol itself is a simple half-duplex, command/response protocol with basic error checking using Fletcher-16 checksums.
+The protocol itself has a simple half-duplex, command/response format with basic error checking using Fletcher-16 checksums.

 In Crow, the top-level software that generates commands is called a *client*.
 The client runs on the *host*, and it passes the command to a *host implementation*.
-The host implementation packages the command and sends it over the serial line.
-A *device implementation* receives the command and then passes it to a *service* running on that *device*.
+The host implementation creates a command packet and sends it over the serial line.
+A *device implementation* receives the packet and then passes the command to a *service* running on that *device*.
 The service performs the command and may send a response, depending on the circumstances.

 A *command* has the following properties: